moralesdoris880/equalpayforall/README.md

 ## Team

-Designs made by: Anthony Regner
+* Designs made by: Anthony Regner
-Backend made by: Hnin and Doris Morales
+* Backend made by: Hnin and Doris Morales
-Frontend made by: Doris Morales
+* Frontend made by: Doris Morales and Anthony Regner

 ## Acknowledgements